kostas-pa/LFITester/README.md

 • If you are user and you get an error about Git then try to run lfitester with the sudo command like so **sudo lfitester [flags]**

+• If you are having issues with a library try running again ```sudo pip3 install -r requirements.txt``` as the requirements may have changed

 # Sidenote
 • If you like this project please consider giving it a star